Wednesday, 31 December 2014

 When Grandma came for tea we watched the Strictly Come Dancing results show, something that Grandma and I both enjoy.

-Sunday 14 December 2014
+Sunday, 14 December 2014

 Festive frolics

-Yesterday we got our Christmas tree and James and David decorated it while I wrote Christmas cards.
+Yesterday we got our Christmas tree and James and Davie decorated it while I wrote Christmas cards.
 It looks lovely and of course we took Tom and Ruby through to look at it!
 They did glance at it briefly before scampering around the lounge but to them it's just another big new strange thing, like everything else in their lives.

 We have made great strides in our Christmas shopping and are now nearly finished.
 I wrote the last of the Christmas cards this morning with Tom and Ruby sleeping on my lap.
 James put on his Michael Bublé Christmas album - it is officially festive in Casa Anderson.

-Saturday 13 December 2014
+Saturday, 13 December 2014

 Scotland's National Animal